catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 ### What I bring

-My research requires me to check latent-variable models with structured priors over sequential negotiation states.
+My research will require me to check latent-variable models with non-unique priors over sequential negotiation states.
 I have a genuine, sustained need for exactly the tooling I am proposing to build.
-This is not abstract — I will use this library in my own PhD work as I build it, which means every design decision will be tested against a real scientific use case.
+I will use this library in my own PhD work as I build it, which means every design decision will be tested against a real scientific use case.

-My bounded rationality coursework gave me hands-on experience with the full PyMC workflow: prior elicitation, MCMC sampling, posterior diagnostics, and predictive checks.
-I have built hierarchical models, GLMs, and time series models from scratch in PyMC.
+My course with PyMC gave me hands-on experience with the full PyMC workflow: prior elicitation, MCMC sampling, posterior diagnostics, and predictive checks.
 I am comfortable with ArviZ's InferenceData structure, which is the central data object this library wraps.

 The prototype on GitHub demonstrates that I can translate the theoretical ideas from McLatchie et al. (2025) into working, documented Python code.
-It was written before this proposal was submitted — not as an afterthought.

 ### What I do not yet know and how I will learn it